 - Style: Precious metals futures

-Numerous gold miners don’t just mine for gold—they might also mine for silver, copper, and other metals.
+Numerous gold miners don’t mine for gold alone—they might also mine for silver, copper, and other metals.
 Thus, any gold mining ETF you hold will provide you exposure not just to gold prices, but the prices of other metals, too … even if it’s just incidentally.

 But the Invesco DB Precious Metals Fund (DBP) intentionally exposes you to more than just gold.

-This is a very different critter than the aforementioned physical gold ETFs, and not just because it’s invested in silver.
-Futures-based commodity funds are simply different than “spot” (physical) funds.
+Futures-based commodity funds are very different creatures than “spot” (physical) funds.
 Spot funds will always give you performance that’s more closely tied to a commodity’s spot price than futures, which moreso reflect where traders think a commodity will trade in the future.
 Futures also involve leverage, which can magnify gains and losses alike.

-If you prefer the simplicity of spot ETFs that directly track the metal, you’re better off just buying physical gold and silver ETFs.
-DBP merely represents a different way to add a little diversity to your commodity exposure.
+If you prefer the simplicity of spot ETFs that directly track the metal, you’re better off just buying physical-metal ETFs.
+DBP merely represents a streamlined way to diversify your commodity exposure in a single fund.

 Want to learn more about DBP?
 Check out the Invesco provider site.